FirebaseExtended/firebase-framework-tools/README.md

 ## Output bundle Schema

-The output bundle all lives inside a single file:
+The output bundle is contained in a single file:

 ```shell
 .apphosting/bundle.yaml
 ```

-As long as this file exists and follows the schema App Hosting will be able to process the build properly.
+As long as this file exists and follows the schema, App Hosting will be able to process the build properly.

 The schema can also be found in [source](https://github.com/FirebaseExtended/firebase-framework-tools/blob/main/packages/%40apphosting/common/src/index.ts#L4)